ankrutik/notes/aws/solutions_arch_cert/notes.md

 - access to infrequently accessed (IA) which makes IA objects cheaper to store
 - management fee per 1000 objects

-Better to use Intelligent Tiering than S3 standard unless you have thousands/millions of objects.
-But availability will be lesser.
+Better to use Intelligent Tiering than S3 standard unless you have thousands/millions of objects. **But availability will be lesser.** 99.9 instead of 99.9

 ## Encryption